awslabs/ar-go-tools/README.md

 Which will run the analysis without searching for sources and sinks but will build all the data flow summaries it would need to perform the taint analysis.

+See [doc/taint.md](doc/taint.md) for detailed documentation of this tool.

 #### Taint Analysis Config File
 The taint analysis uses a config file that contains the definition of the sinks and sources to be considered, as well as various configuration options.
 Several examples are in the `testdata` examples.